← All posts

 The other side optimizes for machine comprehension: clean structure, semantic markup, token efficiency, stable URLs.
 Different economics.
 Agents recommend, cite, and route traffic to content they can reliably parse.
 The publishers who show up in that layer accumulate visibility over time.
 The ones who don't are simply absent.

 Newsletter publishers have an advantage they mostly haven't noticed.
 The content is original, it's fresh, and subscribers already trust it.
 That's what agents want to surface.
-The only barrier is format.
+The only barriers are format and attribution.
 Email HTML makes newsletters invisible to the entire agent layer of the internet.
+And the publishers who do get surfaced often lose the attribution to the mirror itself.

-The fix is straightforward.
+The fix is straightforward: make the archive agent-readable, keep the attribution pointing at the publisher, and make the referral traffic visible.
 The head start for publishers who move early is not.

-Read By Agents converts newsletters from 13 ESP platforms into clean, agent-readable markdown and hosts them at permanent URLs.
-Add your newsletter at readbyagents.com.
+_Read By Agents converts newsletters from 13 ESP platforms into clean, agent-readable markdown, hosts them at permanent URLs with canonical upstream attribution, and makes every agent-origin click countable.
+Join at readbyagents.com/for-operators._

 Weekly intelligence on agent-readable content, delivered to newsletter operators who want their content discovered by AI.